Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Framework

-\textbf{Blend into the crowd:} We assume that if many users use the proposed framework, the Eavesdropper cannot build an automatic mitigation method.
-Even if the Eavesdropper can develop a method to detect perturbed calls, it will fail to automatically identify conversations about the topics of interest.
+\textbf{Blend into the crowd:} We assume that if many users use the proposed framework, the Eavesdropper cannot build an automated mitigation method against the vast amount of abnormal transcriptions.
+Even if the Eavesdropper can develop a method to detect perturbed calls, the system will fail to automatically identify calls about the topics of interest, and the conversations have to be examined manually, which is not a feasible solution for mass surveillance.